 Why Do I Rest the Meat Before Cutting?

-Resting the Honey and Herb Crusted Rack of Lamb before cutting it apart is very important.
+Resting the Rack of Lamb before cutting it apart is very important.
 The goal is to cook the lamb until is done to medium.
 This is around 145° when you take the temperate with a meat thermometer.
 At this temperature the natural juices will be hot and flowing.
 If you cut into the lamb immediately after removing it from the oven, those juices will run out and your perfectly cooked lamb will lose moisture and get tougher as it cools.
 By letting the rack rest, you give the juices time to settle and reabsorb back into the meat.
 The temperature cools a bit and that moisture stays with the meat improving the taste and tenderness of the meat.

 If you loved this recipe, you will love these Lemon Sage Braised Chicken Thighs.